Messor angularis – Colony with Queen and workers

 Description

-1. Establishment approved by the Veterinary Services and the prefecture, in possession of the certificate of capacity for the sale of ants (decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations)
+1. Approved establishment of the Veterinary Services and the prefecture, in possession of the certificate of capacity for the sale of ants (decision No. 2016195-0002 of the Departmental Directorate of Population Protection)

-2 Guide to the Perfect Ant Farmer offered and health sheet provided,
+2 .
+Perfect Ant Farmer Guide offered and health sheet provided,

-6. Delivery guaranteed in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial reimbursement in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,